 No, JAIPilot does not store your code or use it for training.
 Your class data is processed securely from your machine.
 Logs (if any) are deleted within 30 days.
 We do not use or retain user data for any model improvement or analytics.

-Reach out to us via the JetBrains or VS Code marketplace support pages, or email us at support@jaipilot.com.
+Reach out to us via the JetBrains marketplace page, the open-source jaipilot-cli repository, or email us at support@jaipilot.com.
 We’re here to help.

 After installation, sign up for a JAIPilot account.
 You can top up anytime with usage based credits billing by buying request attempts.

 In IntelliJ, right-click any Java class and choose "JAIPilot" -> "Generate Tests".
-In VS Code, use the JAIPilot extension command to generate tests for your selected class.
+For terminal workflows, use the open-source jaipilot-cli inside your repository.
 JAIPilot handles context extraction, generation, and verification.

 JAIPilot extracts the class under test, identifies dependencies, builds a clean context, generates the JUnit test class, and compiles the result.
 If errors occur, it fixes and retries until the output is valid.